SUBSCRIBE TO OUR FREE NEWSLETTER

 --Hannah McKinnon, Oil Change International

 The White House announced Thursday that later this month, Obama will become the first sitting president to visit the Alaskan Arctic.
-In a video released from the vacation home he's staying at in Martha's Vineyard, Obama said he's going to Alaska because it is on the "front lines of one of the greatest challenges we face this century."
+In a video released from his vacation home on Martha's Vineyard, Obama said he's going to Alaska because it is on the "front lines of one of the greatest challenges we face this century."

 "You see, climate change once seemed like a problem for future generations, but for most Americans, it's already a reality," he said.

-But for some, it's difficult to reconcile Obama's climate rhetoric with his industry-friendly actions.
+However, it's difficult for some to reconcile Obama's climate rhetoric with his industry-friendly actions.

 "By allowing Shell to drill in the U.S. offshore Arctic Ocean, the Obama Administration is ignoring the world's best scientists, as well as millions of concerned citizens in North America and beyond," McKinnon wrote on Thursday.
 "The message is clear: the melting Arctic is a dire warning, not an invitation."